philiptaron/systemd/systemd-258/posts/46-protect-hostname.md

 The various `ProtectXYZ=` settings for service unit files allow locking services into sandboxes in a relatively fine grained fashion.

-The `ProtectHostname=yes` option is one of these options: it locks the service into a "uts" namespace (which is a Linux kernel construct that disconnects the system hostname the service uses from the hostname the rest of the system sees).
+The `ProtectHostname=yes` option is one of these options: it locks the service into a `uts` namespace (which is a Linux kernel construct that disconnects the system hostname the service uses from the hostname the rest of the system sees).

-It also enforces some "seccomp" based restrictions on the system calls to change the hostname.
+It also enforces some `seccomp` based restrictions on the system calls to change the hostname.
 Altogether it is a simple way to "freeze" the hostname for a specific service, and ensure it cannot alter it itself (it might still do so indirectly, if it has suitable access to an IPC service doing it for it, for example `systemd-hostnamed`, hence is only part of the puzzle to lock things down, it's not a one-stop solution blocking hostname changes altogether).

 With v258 we are extending the setting in two ways: so far the option was a boolean.
 Now it takes a third value: "private".
 If set to that, the hostname is disconnected as before, but hostname changes are not prohibited for the service – however they won't propagate to the system as a whole.